CAE SHAREHOLDER ALERT BY FORMER LOUISIANA ATTORNEY GENERAL: KAHN SWICK & FOTI, LLC REMINDS INVESTORS WITH LOSSES IN EXCESS OF $100,000 Of Lead Plainti...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW ORLEANS, Aug.
-13, 2024 (GLOBE NEWSWIRE) -- Kahn Swick & Foti, LLC (“KSF”) and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors that they have until September 16, 2024 to file lead plaintiff applications in a securities class action lawsuit against CAE, Inc. (NYSE: CAE), if they purchased the Company's shares between February 11, 2022 and May 21, 2024, inclusive (the“Class Period”).
+NEW ORLEANS, Aug.
+16, 2024 /PRNewswire/ -- Kahn Swick & Foti, LLC ("KSF") and KSF partner, former Attorney General of Louisiana, Charles C. Foti, Jr., remind investors that they have until September 16, 2024 to file lead plaintiff applications in a securities class action lawsuit against CAE, Inc. (NYSE: CAE ), if they purchased the Company's shares between February 11, 2022 and May 21, 2024, inclusive (the "Class Period").
 This action is pending in the United States District Court for the Southern District of New York.

 What You May Do